Samsung CR500 Series 27" Curved FHD Monitor vs LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor

 Who should buy each?

-Choose the Samsung CR500 Series 27" Curved FHD Monitor if: you want an affordable curved display for casual use, need a lightweight monitor for easy setup, or appreciate a sleek design with a bezel-less look.
+Choose the Samsung CR500 Series 27" Curved FHD Monitor if: you want an affordable option for casual use, prefer a curved design for immersive viewing, or need a monitor for basic office tasks.
 (26.9" display, 151.68 oz weight)

 Conclusion